-Collaboration Templates: The WebSphere InterChange Server to WebSphere Process Server migration tools migrate WebSphere InterChange Server Collaboration templates into WebSphere Process Server BPEL files.
-One BPEL file is created for each triggering port defined in a collaboration template, and its name is based on the following naming convention:
+Collaboration Templates: The WebSphere InterChange Server or WebSphere Business Integration Server Express to WebSphere Process Server migration tools migrate WebSphere InterChange Server or WebSphere Business Integration Server Express Collaboration templates into WebSphere Process Server BPEL files.
+One BPEL file is created for each triggering port defined in a collaboration template, and its name is based on the following naming convention: CollaborationTemplateName_TriggeringPortName.

-CollaborationTemplateName_TriggeringPortName.
 Each BPEL file receives a business object type that is based on the business object type associated with the triggering port.
 For example, if the triggering port takes a business object type of Customer, then the BPEL file that is created will have a "TriggeringBusObj" variable type of Customer.